cryptpad/cryptpad/readme.md

 ## Current version

-The most recent version and all past release notes can be found on [releases page on GitHub](https://github.com/cryptpad/cryptpad/releases/).
+The most recent version and all past release notes can be found on the [releases page on GitHub](https://github.com/cryptpad/cryptpad/releases/).

 ## Setup using Docker